manbradcalf/manbradcalf/README.md

 - 🎸[API for the Artie app](https://github.com/manbradcalf/Artie-Express)
 - 🧙‍♂️ A Flask webapp that acts as a ["Mood Board" for the DnD campaign I DM for](https://github.com/manbradcalf/DND-Mood-Board)

-I'm always down to collaborate on stuff that piques my interest so please reach out!
+I'm always eager to collaborate on stuff that piques my interest so please reach out!
+If you think about any of this stuff all the time like I do, we'll be fast friends.

-#### Real life stuff I'm always thinking about
 - Dungeons and Dragons
 - Magic The Gathering
 - NFL